 - over 710 hours given by volunteers on committees, projects, and administrative help

-These are wonderful figures that make us feel grateful to everyone, students and volunteers, who take part in our mission to empower adults through education.
+These are wonderful figures that make us feel grateful to everyone — students, volunteers, donors, and staff — who take part in our mission to empower adults through education.

 Yet, there’s more to a year at Seeds than what can be pulled from a database.